narendermajoka/ExpressJsLearning/README.md

 problem is that when we use res.redirect it will create a new request, than how can we pass the error message to this new request

 to solve above problem we using connect-flash which stores the data temporarily in session than remove quickly once it is shown to user

+we are business validations using npm install express-validator It basically provides inbuilt methods to check for some use cases like valid email valid string, we can pass custom validator to this also, it also provides method of data santizations like trim, lowercase, normalize email etc.

+in routes we are passing authvalidator's methods to post methods then results can be gathered by validationResult(req) which return array of errors